-Lori Emilson has been an educator for over 30 years, most of that with Lakeshore School Division.
+Lori is from Ashern, MB, and has been an educator for over 30 years, most of that with Lakeshore School Division.
 As a classroom teacher, she has experience with every grade from Kindergarten through Gr.
-8. For the past eight years, Lori's role as Curriculum Support Teacher in her division has focused on Literacy, Numeracy and Technology.
-Lori is a member of the Manitoba Reading Association, currently serving as that organization's president.
+8. For the past nine years, Lori’s role as Curriculum Support Teacher in her division has focused on supporting teachers in Literacy, Numeracy, and Technology.
+Lori is a member of the Manitoba Reading Association, currently serving as that organization’s past president.

 Carole Fullerton is passionate about mathematics instruction.

 Carole is a teacher-leader working in K-12 classrooms to support the development of numeracy instruction across BC, Alberta, Manitoba, the territories and beyond.
 Addressing student diversity through rich questions, teaching through problem-solving and planning around the Big Math Ideas are essential aspects of her practice.
 In her collaborative work, she strives to engage students and their teachers in thought-full investigations of what it means to DO math, learning through exploration, talk and play.

 Carole has authored and co-authored several teacher resource books on mathematics instruction, focused on mathematical thinking, on mastery of the facts, and on the operations.
 But her biggest accomplishment is her son Cameron — a confident, capable and flexible mathematician in his own right.